NiftyLeague/ftso-feed-value-provider/docs/environment-variables.md

 This document describes all environment variables used by the FTSO Feed Value Provider system.

+## Configuration Management

+All environment variables are centrally managed through the `ConfigService` and validated by the `ConfigValidationService`.
+The configuration system provides:

+- **Centralized parsing**: All environment variables are parsed in one place
+- **Type safety**: Configuration is strongly typed with TypeScript interfaces
+- **Validation**: Environment variables are validated with proper error handling
+- **Hot reload**: Configuration can be reloaded without restarting the application

+The configuration is accessible throughout the application via dependency injection of the `ConfigService`.

 ## Core Application Settings

 ### LOG_LEVEL